Investment Objectives

 Fund performance

-In August, the CC Global Balanced Income Fund – largely driven by optimism about potential Federal Reserve interest rate cuts which helped to revive investor sentiment, registered a gain of 0.93%.
+In September, the CC Global Balanced Income Fund registered a gain of 0.31%.

 Market and investment outlook